PANS & PANDAS Treatment in Brookline, MA

 Care is highly individualized and emphasizes interventions supported by the best available scientific evidence.
 Treatment may include evidence-based psychotherapy, such as cognitive behavioral therapy, as well as judicious medication management to address OCD and related neuropsychiatric symptoms when clinically appropriate.

 Dr. Kuhn works closely with your child's pediatrician or primary care clinician to ensure coordinated, conservative, and medically sound decision-making, including thoughtful consideration of antibiotic treatment when indicated.
-Her concierge model ensures direct access and responsive communication throughout treatment.
+Her limited patient panel means she has availability to see children as often as the situation requires, which matters during acute flares.

 Educational Resource